-- Assess the abilities and skills of first-time course directors to determine whether they should be permitted to manage further courses without consultant supervision.
+- Attend at least one day of a first-time course directors to determine whether they should be permitted to manage further courses without consultant supervision

-FCCS Consultant Application Online Form
+FCCS: OB Consultant Application Online Form

-FCCS Consultant Letter of Recommendation
+FCCS: OB Consultant Letter of Recommendation